-If you are going to invest in a quality camping knife then you should have a sheath to match.
+If you are going to invest in a quality camping knife, then you should have a sheath to match.
 The best camping knife is one that is going to be on your belt and within arm’s length.

-Kydex is the hard plastic sheath and the leather sheath with a button is another great option.
+Kydex is the hard plastic sheath, and the leather sheath with a button is another great option.

 Between 5-7 Inch Blade

-A full tang knife is one that is made from one piece of metal.
+A full tang knife is made from one piece of metal.
 Partial tang knives are a blade with a small tail that is sunk into the handle.
 The rigors of camping can take a toll on your knife and over time partial tang knives can come loose from the handle.